viniciobs/CustomerCadaster/README.md

 * Database

-    Now that the connection string is properly defined, open the command line tool, access the solution folder and run the database update
+    Now that the connection string is properly defined, open the command line tool, access the solution folder and run the database update.

     > dotnet ef database update -p Cadaster.UI/Cadaster.UI.csproj